01 of 11

 Hotel Altstadt Vienna

-Vienna's signature hotel style is its grand hotels in historic buildings.
+Vienna's signature hotel style is grand hotels in historic buildings.
 But many visitors prefer the intimacy, style, and individuality of boutique hotels.
 Hotel Altstadt takes this alternative recipe seriously and positions itself as a lifestyle hotel with a complex and vibrant personality.

 Every one of its 58 rooms was created by different designers from all over the world.
 While all distinctive in appearance, they all make a point of creating an alternative to the 19th-century Viennese ornateness you find in the city's grand hotels.
 Most Alstadt rooms are very modern, with an airy, unfussy feel and a sunny palette.
 You can peek at quite a few rooms in the hotel's online gallery and see the latest artist-design digs in the hotel's style blog, The Muse.